tcltk/tcllib/modules/snit/README.txt

   In Snit 2.0, the second way no longer works.

-  It's possible that this incompatibility might be removed in the future.

 * In Snit 1.x and earlier, [$obj info methods] and [$obj info typemethods] returned a complete list of all known hierarchical methods.
 In the example just above, for example,